 I’m truly impressed with Dr. Jeff’s ability to use his life stories to show God off and create a captivating class that causes the students to truly want to pay attention, gain from him, and learn from him.
 This is something I wish I would have had in high school, and after I heard about it this last summer I implemented it in my own mentoring and taught it to my fellow mentors.
 (Jeff Myers: Storyteller and Mentor, 2018)

-At Summit Semester, we have the opportunity to travel to that foreign land and breath the new air of a different culture.
+At Gap Year, we have the opportunity to travel to that foreign land and breath the new air of a different culture.
 That night during the play, I began to breathe the new air of literature appreciation.
 This new air beckons the question: how then, should we approach reading?
 (The Lost Art of Reading Well, 2018)

-The time was amazing, we spent meals reading and praying which gave all of us the ability to talk with God regarding things going on at Summit Semester, plans when we go home, or just spiritual growth in general.
+The time was amazing, we spent meals reading and praying which gave all of us the ability to talk with God regarding things going on at Summit Gap Year, plans when we go home, or just spiritual growth in general.
 (A Vow of Silence, 2018)

 “Our students who attended the Lancaster [Student Conference] were deeply impacted by speakers and leaders who resonated with them.
 Several were moved to become counselors next year.”
 Lee Wiggins, Lead Pastor, CF Downington, Pennsylvania